Mauricio Dubon Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.
+- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.86).

-- Blue Jays pitchers combine to surrender 82 total home runs at a clip of 1.3 per game (third-most in the league).
+- Blue Jays pitchers combine to give up 83 total home runs at a clip of 1.3 per game (third-most in the league).

-- The right-hander last pitched on Thursday against the Milwaukee Brewers, when he tossed 6 2/3 scoreless innings while giving up five hits.
+- The right-hander last pitched on Friday against the New York Mets, when he tossed 7 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.